 These bulbs connect directly with your Wi-Fi, so getting them set up and ready to go is fairly simple.
 Your customisable lighting options are a bit limited when compared to the more expensive competitor bulbs, but that’s not to say it totally lacks adjustability.
 You can pair it with your Google Assistant or Alexa, allowing you to live your best hands-free life.

 Yeelight’s W3 smart bulb is a good mid-range choice.
 You can adjust the brightness or colour choice by using a companion app, which also works with smart home devices like Amazon Alexa, Google Assistant and Apple Homekit.
 You’ll get a solid 15,000 hours of life out of a single bulb, shining at 900 lumens at 8W.

 Yeelight’s app comes with eight preset colour modes, so you can easily slip into an appropriate brightness for something like a movie night.
 There’s even an option to sync the bulbs with your music, so you can turn your home office into a micro-club.

-You don’t need a bridge or hub to run these bulbs – however, if you have a smart speaker on hand already, you’ll be able to pair it with the LIFX A60, allowing you to control it with your voice.
+You don’t need a bridge or hub to run these light bulbs – however, if you have a smart speaker on hand already, you’ll be able to pair it with the LIFX A60, allowing you to control it with your voice.